Widget Library: Descriptions of EmPress Theme Widgets

 - What it does: Styles a MailChimp form for embedding on your site, to match theme styles.

 - Available in: Hayes, Pearl, Rania, and Presidio Themes.

 - Where to add it: The Subscription widget can be added in any sidebar.
 In Rania and Hayes, it may be added to interstitials.
 In Presidio, Pearl, Rania, and Hayes, it may be added to a footer area.
-For information on how to pull MailChimp embed form code for your widget, please follow steps 3-5 of this Help Desk article.
+For information on how to set up your Subscription widget with MailChimp, please refer to this Help Desk article.

 - What it does: A super flexible widget, providing space to upload one or multiple images into sidebars, interstitials, and footer areas, with a button laid over the image.

 - Available in: Hayes, Pearl, Rania, Presidio, Miramar and Brevier Themes.
 Note: In Miramar, Topics functions directly within the Interstitial tab.